-Hannah will oversee a pilot study this Fall in the neonatal intensive care unit (NICU) at Indiana University Health Ball Memorial Hospital in Muncie to study the effects of movement and music therapy for these tiniest victims of the opioid crisis.
+Hannah is proposing a pilot study to be conducted in the neonatal intensive care unit at Indiana University Health Ball Memorial Hospital in Muncie after approval by research oversight committees.
+The study hopes to examine the effects of movement and music therapy for these tiniest victims of the opioid crisis.

 “Unfortunately, there are so many children born to a parent who took something like heroin, alcohol, or opioids while pregnant, which leads to health problems called Neonatal Abstinence Syndrome,” said Hannah, who is majoring in nursing and an individualized major in pre-dance/movement therapy.
 “It is heartbreaking to see a newborn trembling in pain and potentially suffering for years from various health-related issues.”

-After a feeding, researchers will place infants in a mamaRoo swing as the lullabies play, and then observe if an infant’s heart rate and oxygen saturation normalized, among other assessments.
+After a feeding, researchers propose to place infants in a mamaRoo swing as the lullabies play, and then observe if an infant’s heart rate and oxygen saturation normalized, among other assessments.

 So far there has been no published research on whether this type of treatment helps, Hannah said.
 “This work has great potential to impact newborns both locally and nationally.”